ROZALIYA0206/whitepaper/technical.md

 #### Purpose & Functionality

 The Rublix Blockchain will source financial data from multiple data feeds and post the authenticated information on-chain.
 This can be used to build decentralized applications that require trusted market data.
-Due to the complex nature of the blockchain and to encourage widespread adoption, Rublix users must be welcomed with an interface that is easy to navigate, understand and use.
+Moreover, due to the complex nature of the blockchain and to encourage widespread adoption, Rublix users must be welcomed with an interface that is easy to navigate, understand and use.
 The Rublix blockchain will be built on Python with a focus on ease of DApp development.

 #### Quality of Information